Maritime cocaine smuggling: Drug cartels

-Key Routes
+Key routes

 Based on reported seizures, main cocaine trafficking routes have been mapped out by the UNODC.
 These routes are primarily in line with commercial shipping routes as this is one of the major methods that smugglers use to get mass amounts of cocaine across borders.
+The most common routes are those between Colombia and Europe, North America and Brazil (where cocaine is transhipped onwards to other countries for sale).

 Key points of origin of maritime cocaine smuggling still remain to be from mainly Colombia, as well as Bolivia and Peru.
 From here, a large volume goes to Brazil, Mexico and Central America, the Caribbean, and Western and Central Europe.
 Mexico and Central America are used as transit countries for the high quantity of cocaine headed to the United States.
 Brazil is a major destination and transit country for cocaine smugglers and this supply goes onto Western and Central Europe, South Africa, West and Central Africa and South Asia.
 The Caribbean and Central America are also transit countries for the large quantity directed for Western and Central Europe.
 Spain is a highly used transit and destination country in Europe, which have major flows through to France, Belgium, Germany, the Netherlands and the United Kingdom.
 From West/Central Europe there is a medium supply of cocaine through to Eastern Europe, the Middle East and South-West Asia.
 Countries in West, Central and South Africa are used as a transit for the flow of cocaine to Italy in particular.
 Medium volumes of cocaine go directly from South America to East and South-East Asia and Oceania, Australia in particular.

 Methods and techniques

 Smuggling cocaine has become increasingly innovative as criminal organisations try to avoid detection by authorities.
 These methods are primarily via the maritime using maritime cargo, containers and vessels.

 Most commonly, cocaine smugglers hide cocaine within other products that are arriving to another country as "commercial" products in shipping containers.
 Examples of this include inside concrete blocks, fruits, vehicles, in the insulation of container ships, mixing the cocaine with liquid products and soaking liquid cocaine in fabrics such as clothing.

 Another commonality is creating an operational business to disguise the mass shipments.
-Notorious drug lord Joaquin 'El Chapo' Guzman is one of many who have mixed legitimate business with their drug activities in order to conceal their illicit trading.
+Notorious drug lord Joaquin 'El Chapo' Guzman is one of many who have mixed legitimate business with their drug activities to conceal their illicit trading.
 El Chapo opened a cannery in Mexico and began producing canned jalapeños and peppers, and stuffed them with cocaine.

 Another popular smuggling technique is the "rear rip" or "rear rip-off" method.
 This involves the cocaine being stored in the rear door of the container so it can be quickly identified by smugglers or corrupt dock workers, and extracted before going through customs.